Daeraxa/welcome/README.md

-### This Repo is now Archived under Pulsar-Edit because it is bundled with the editor.
+# This Repo is now Archived under Pulsar-Edit because it is bundled with the [editor](https://github.com/pulsar-edit/pulsar/tree/master/packages#core-packages).

-### This package is now a part of the [core Atom repository](https://github.com/atom/atom/tree/master/packages/welcome), please direct all issues and pull requests there in the future!

 ---